 Note that, in general, passive satellites are not able to ‘see’ through clouds.
 Passive sensors cannot penetrate dense cloud cover, so passive EO satellites can be limited when observing areas like the tropics with dense cloud cover.

 However, repetitive acquisitions over the same area dramatically increase the chance of acquiring a cloud-free image.
-Optical EO satellites deliver images that are easy to interpret visually as well as through hundreds of processing algorithms.
+Optical EO satellites deliver images that are easy to interpret visually as well as through hundreds of processing algorithms, though they still need to undergo orthorectification, the process of removing distortion.

 Passive sensors collect reflected energy and active sensors provide their own source of energy (Credit: NASA)